 For those who would like to book a viewing, they can do so in a number of different ways, either via contacting our friendly Careline Team on 0333 999 8699, direct with the home or through our electronic booking tool, accessed via the individual home’s page on our website.
 You will be advised upon booking what to expect on arrival, the infection control measures that are in place and guidance to follow during your visit.
 Whilst you will be shown the key aspects of the home, we still need to ensure the safety of everyone in our homes, therefore the areas you will be shown will be limited, but you will still experience the best possible sense of the home.

 Our robust admissions policy forms our ‘caring through coronavirus care planning approach’ which is designed to offer the safest and kindest possible way to start to live life in a care home, during these challenging times.

 Before a new Resident moves into one of our care homes, we will carry out an in-depth assessment of their needs and personal preferences and they will receive a coronavirus test, which will usually be carried out in their home, community setting or hospital.

-In England, new Residents upon admission where they have been discharged from hospital or an interim care facility or have transferred from another care home will receive in-room care and hotel services for a period of 14 days before they move into the wider care home community.
+In England, new Residents upon admission where they have been discharged from hospital, from an interim care facility or are transferring from another care home will receive in-room care and hotel services for a period of 14 days before they move into the wider care home community.

 The Resident will be subject to an enhanced testing regime consisting of a PCR test before admission (within 72 hours), a PCR test on the day of admission (day 0) and a further PCR test 7 days following admission (day 7) and daily rapid lateral flow testing until the day 7 PCR test has been received.